 If you want to use that equation anywhere in your spreadsheet, you have to manually enter it.
 However, if you change the data set used to obtain the equation, that equation you manually entered will not update, leaving your spreadsheet with an erroneous equation.

-What we need for these situations is a function that can perform the same kind of regression analysis done by the charting utility and output the coefficients to cells where we can use them in an equation.
+What we need for these situations is a function that can perform the same kind of simple linear regression done by the charting utility and output the coefficients to cells where we can use them in an equation.
+Of course, it also needs to return values with more significant digits.

 The LINEST function does this perfectly.
 Given two sets of data, x and y, it will return the slope (m) and intercept (b) values that complete the equation